NumEconCopenhagen/projects-2024-mikkel-thomas/modelproject/README.md

 # Model analysis project

 Our project is titled **Ramsey model with housing and a government sector** and is about implementing hosing consumption into an otherwise standard Ramsey model.
 We also implement a government sector that taxes housing.
-We have so far only managed to implement the housing consumption into the utility function and simulate the effect of an increase in taxes in housing prices.
+We then also allow for government capital to be productive i.e. we include government capital into the production function.
+This government capital is financed by a tax on housing.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).